-The Company has applied to have its common stock listed for trading on Nasdaq. $% \label{eq:listed_problem}$ any rights with respect to, any shares of common stock, or any securities convertible into or exchangeable for shares of common stock, now owned or hereafter acquired directly by such holders or with respect to which they have the power of disposition, without the prior written consent of D.A.
+Each officer and director of the Company and each selling shareholder has agreed that, for a period of 180 days after the effective date of this prospectus, he will not, subject to certain exceptions, directly or indirectly offer to sell, contract to sell, or otherwise sell, dispose of, loan, pledge or grant any rights with respect to, any shares of common stock, or any securities convertible into or exchangeable for shares of common stock, now owned or hereafter acquired directly by such holders or with respect to which they have the power of disposition, without the prior written consent of D.A.
 Davidson & Co., which may, in its sole discretion and at any time without notice, release all or any portion of the securities subject to lock-up agreements.
 In addition, the Company has agreed that during the 180 days following the effective date of this prospectus, the Company will not, without the prior written consent of D.A.
 Davidson & Co., subject to certain exceptions, offer, issue, sell, contract to sell, or otherwise dispose of any shares of common stock, any options or warrants to purchase any shares of common stock, or any securities convertible into, exercisable for or exchangeable for shares of common stock other than the Company's sales of shares in the offering.